Samaa-Hazem2001/RSA_Cryptography_Cryptanalysis/README.md

   open Vscode from anaconda

-  in the terminal write
+  in the terminal write:

      conda install sympy

      then press(y)